nerves-project/nerves_system_br/README.md

     sudo apt-get install git g++ libssl-dev libncurses5-dev bc

     # If your system is 64-bit, also run this
     sudo apt-get install libc6:i386 libstdc++6:i386 zlib1g:i386 gcc-multilib

+Nerves downloads a large number of files to build the toolchain, Linux kernel, Erlang, and other tools.
+It is recommended that you create a top level directory to cache these files so that future builds can skip the download step.
+This step is optional, so you may skip it:

+    mkdir ~/.nerves-cache  # optional

-From there, you will need to choose an initial configuration for the SDK.
+Next, you will need to choose an initial platform and configuration for the SDK.
 Change to the nerves-sdk directory and run `make help` for an up-to-date list of options.
 Then run the following:

     make <platform>_defconfig

+For example, if you're interested in a basic Raspberry Pi configuration, start out with the `nerves_rpi_defconfig`.

+To build, type:

     make

-The first time build takes a while since it has to download and build lot of code.
-For the most part, you will not need to rebuild the SDK unless you require a library or other application that cannot be pulled in by `rebar` or `erlang.mk`.
+The first time build takes a long time since it has to download and build lot of code.
+For the most part, you will not need to rebuild the SDK unless you switch platforms or need to add libraries and applications that cannot be pulled in by `rebar` or `erlang.mk`.

 ## Using the SDK